Choose from over 350 specialist acoustic topics across 10 categories

 External resources

 In a consultation on a pilot London Strategic Licensing Policy, the Greater London Authority propose that licensing authorities should work with the local planning authority to apply the Agent of Change principle.
 The Mayor intends to pilot new strategic licensing powers in London, as part of wider plans to protect and support pubs, clubs and restaurants in the capital and strengthen the UK’s nightlife.
-One of five mayoral priorities put forward, is to promote better alignment between the licensing and the planning regimes, and this includes a proposal that licening authorities should:
+One of five mayoral priorities put forward, is to promote better alignment between the licensing and the planning regimes, and this includes a proposal that licensing authorities should:

 apply the Agent of Change principle in planning decisions